hamkerlab/Dinkelbach2022_ANNarchyAutoTuning/README.md

     - for multiple data points you can simply re-run the same configuration multiple times as the results will be written continuously in a file (please see *run.sh* for an example)

     - to recreate the figure from the article, you might want to use *sh run_gpu.sh* and then *python plot_gpu.py* this will create Figure 4.
+The analyzed dataset folder can be set in line 18 of the *plot_gpu.py* script.

 - Figure 5: